FuYCloud/CloudHub_Pavilion-MinecraftServerRepository/README.md

-# Cirrohaven
+# CloudHub Pavilion
-Cirrohaven: Infrastructure for a Technology-Focused Minecraft Server
+CloudHub Pavilion: Infrastructure for a Technology-Focused Minecraft Server